 The approved period of Leave from Study will be counted toward the time limit for completion of the program being pursued.

 To apply for Leave from Study, students should submit an “Application for Leave from Study” (form RR-8a) together with the appropriate supporting documents to the department for approval before the start of the proposed leave period.

 Research postgraduate students who submit their theses for examination at least four weeks before the commencement of the following regular term, and who are unable to sit for their thesis examinations before the start of the following regular term through no fault of their own, are allowed to retain their student status for a period not longer than four weeks into the following regular term.

 Those students whose date of submission of thesis copies for examination falls short of the four-week period prior to the start of a regular term are not eligible to apply for retention of student status.

-Students are required to submit an “Application for Retention of Student Status (for Research Postgraduates)” (form RR-36) to Academic Records and Registration, Academic Registry within two weeks after they have submitted their thesis copies to departments for examination purpose.
+Students are required to submit an “Application for Retention of Student Status (for Research Postgraduates)” (form RR-36) to the Academic Registry within two weeks after they have submitted their thesis copies to departments for examination purpose.

 During this four-week non-fee paying period, these students are still regarded as students of the University and are entitled to normal student services.
 However, they are not entitled to receive postgraduate studentships nor to University student accommodation.